torvalds/linux/Documentation/networking/xfrm_sync.rst

 * if XFRM_AE_ETHR flag is set, then XFRMA_ETIMER_THRESH is also retrieved

-b) XFRM_MSG_NEWAE is issued by either user space to configure or kernel to announce events or respond to a XFRM_MSG_GETAE.
+b) XFRM_MSG_NEWAE is issued by either user space to configure or kernel to ananalunce events or respond to a XFRM_MSG_GETAE.

 i) user --> kernel to configure a specific SA.